rust-lang/book/src/ch17-01-tasks.md

 }
 ```

-You might have noticed that this `Poll` type is a lot like an `Option`.
+You may notice that this `Poll` type is a lot like an `Option`.
 Having a
 dedicated type lets Rust treat `Poll` differently from `Option`, though, which
 is important since they have very different meanings!
 The `Pending` variant
 indicates that the future still has work to do, so the caller will need to check